TvBreukelen/fnpdbservices/fnpdbc-fnprog2pda/readme.txt

 Version 10.5
 ------------
 Added append option to Calc and Excel export.
-Added export to PostGreSQL databases.
+Added export to Firebird and PostGreSQL databases.
 Removed export to Palm-OS databases (JFile, List, MobileDB and PilotDB).
 Viewer can now display images and items are shown with the correct row height.

 Version 10.4
 ------------